Sarathkumardunga/Sorting-Visualizer/README.md

               (i)   Speed of Visualization (Varying speed)
               (ii)  Size of the Data (Varying size) (iii) Generation of new Data (Random generation of Data)

+Take a look at the live version of the project: https://sarathkumardunga.github.io/Sorting-Visualizer/